 State legislators work to create laws to affect their voters and their needs, but this tradition has existed for hundreds of years.
 As such, laws are ‘on the books,’ or still active, that were created in the 19th and 20th centuries – generations before we were even a thought in someone’s head!
-In many instances, these laws provided the foundation of many modern concepts – for example, older laws concerned with noise in public, usually related to car engines or drunkards, have formed our current laws on public nuisances.
+In many instances, these weird laws in Missouri provided the foundation of many modern concepts – for example, older laws concerned with noise in public, usually related to car engines or drunkards, have formed our current laws on public nuisances.
 As one of the leading personal injury law firms in Missouri, The Simon Law Firm, P.C. respects the law and the protections and consequences it brings.
 While some of these laws may seem irrelevant, they may form the foundation for current laws, which is why they may still be active, even if not enforced.

 Be Careful if Your Kids Take Out the Trash